akshaysin/akshaysin.github.io-src/content/devops/2018_04_27_integrating-slack-with-rally.md

         slack.chat.post_message(channel=channel, text=postmessage, username="rallyslackbot", as_user=False)
     slack.chat.post_message(channel=channel, text="*EOM*", username="rallyslackbot", as_user=False)

 Well that's it.
-Have it setup in a cron watch your stories rolling into Slack.
+Have it setup in a cron on one of your boxes and watch your stories rolling into Slack.